For Meeting Planners, When Booking Captain Brudnicki

 life and death decisions, and motivated his crew

-to perform their best in conditions that are beyond
+to perform their best in conditions that are almost beyond

 welcome Captain Brudnicki.

 likes to move around, so please do NOT put him behind a lectern

 or head table.
 If the head table is on a riser or a stage, pull